eriklindahl/ihpcss-laplace/docs/software_engineering.rst

 number of build systems, for instance the command-line ninja tool for Linux, Microsoft Visual Studio, or Apple's Xcode.

+Working With CMake
+^^^^^^^^^^^^^^^^^^

+CMake is a very flexible tool that can be used in a ton of different ways, but there are a couple of tips that are worth considering.
+For a typical development project, you might have a need both for a debug build to catch bugs, a release build with full optimization (that can be slower to compile), and maybe also a release build reasonably high optimization combined with debug symbols.

+CMake handles this with the variable ``CMAKE_BUILD_TYPE``, whose default setting is ``Release``.
+However, rather than erasing your build and starting from scratch when you need to change it, you can create a separate directory for each type of build.
+Go to each of those directories and configure CMake with e.g. ``Release``, ``Debug``, and ``RelWithDebInfo``.
+Similarly, you can have parallel directories corresponding e.g. to your OpenACC vs. OpenMP builds.
+If you now change one file, you just have to type ``make`` in each such directory, and only the relevant file has to be recompiled and re-linked.

+This separation is also used for the compiler flags.
+CMake uses one variable (``CMAKE_CXX_FLAGS``) for options that are *not* related to the debug or optimization level (where you e.g. add a flag to enable OpenMP), and then separate variables corresponding to each build type (where optimization flags go):

+* ``CMAKE_CXX_FLAGS_RELEASE``
+* ``CMAKE_CXX_FLAGS_DEBUG``
+* ``CMAKE_CXX_FLAGS_RELWITHDEBINFO``
+* etc.

+CMake should make reasonable (actually pretty good) default choices, but you can also set variables manually when invoking CMake.
+For instance, to choose the Intel C++ compiler and enable FMA, we could do

+``cmake -DCXX=icc -DCMAKE_CXX_FLAGS="-mfma" ../ihpcss-laplace``

 Travis Continuous Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^